Skip to main content

 There are a handful of ways that Ambrook can help you catch up even faster.

 1. Create automations that do the work for you.
 Each time you tag a transaction, you’ll be prompted with a banner at the bottom of your screen to “Automate.”
-You can also click the three dots next to the “Tag” button to proactively create an automation.
+You can also click down arrow next to the “Tag” button to proactively create an automation and select "Tag and Automate".
 These will tag historical transactions that contain the same description, and also tag future transactions.
 You can view and disable existing automations in “Settings.”
 For a more detailed walkthrough, see our article on automations here.

 2. Bulk tag many transactions at once.
 Use the checkboxes on the left hand side of the Ledger to select multiple and tag them with the same Category and/or Enterprise tags.
 This is great for instances where you don’t want to create an automation, or if you want to fix a group of incorrectly tagged transactions.